cbourke/CSCE155-C-Lab06/readme.md

     -   `colorUtilsTesterCmocka.c`

-    through the handin and verify your program compiles and runs using the grader.
+    Be sure your program passes all tests to get credit.

 2. Even if you worked with a partner, you *both* should turn in all files.